 Decorate with Artwork and Decor You Love

-Instead of considering your pantry as a storage area in your home, reimagine the space with artwork and decor you love.
+Instead of considering your pantry as a storage area in your home, re-imagine the space with artwork and decor you love.
 For example, in my pantry, I added a fun painting that my aunt Tammy painted and gave to me.
 It not only adds color to my pantry but also has a special meaning.
 Every time I see it, I think of my aunt Tammy and all the encouragement and help she’s shown me over the years.
-An idea could be to showcase any artwork your kids have drawn over the years in a frame or if they have made unique pottery.
+An idea could be to showcase artwork your kids have drawn over the years in a frame or any unique pottery they’ve made.

 Ask for Help

-Sometimes we are too busy or don’t know where to start when tackling new home projects like a pantry makeover, and it’s ok.
-However, since the popularity of shows like the “Home Edit, ” professional resources in your area are most likely available for extra help and can share other best ways to organize your pantry.
+Sometimes we are too busy or don’t know where to start when tackling new home projects like a pantry makeover, and it’s okay.
+However, since the popularity of shows like the “Home Edit,” professional resources in your area are most likely available for extra help and can share other best ways to organize your pantry.